 Being a female lawyer in the sandwich generation is challenging, to say the least, but it’s also rewarding.
 It allows us to use our skills and knowledge to protect and advocate for our loved ones.
 By prioritizing, setting boundaries, harnessing technology, and taking care of/showing grace to ourselves, we can learn from this indisputably challenging stage of life so that we can continue to thrive in our careers and caregiving roles.

-Author: Jessica Bulos, Partner
+Author: Jessica Bulos, SHG Partner